Glossary of Japanese Words & Phrases

 Fureta- - "freeter" - part-time worker drifting between jobs.

-Fusuma - sliding paper doors found in traditional housing.
+Fusuma - sliding paper doors found in traditional housing and temples.

 Fugu - a blowfish; poisonous fish eaten as a delicacy in Japan.